nu-cspac/nu-cspac.github.io/index.md

 the Artificial Intelligence Journal Club (AIJC) is the only funded student initiative.
 If you would like to solicit a proposal for funding please email [**CSPAC@eecs.northwestern.edu**](mailto:CSPAC@eecs.northwestern.edu) with the following:
+* Founding members or current leaders of initiative
 * A summary of the initiative and how it will benefit the larger CS PhD community
 * A budget which includes:
 	* Requested amount of funding
 	* A detailed description of how the funding will help the overall student initiative

+We will be reviewing proposals to be funded in the winter and spring quarters of 2018 starting in December and will send notifications promptly upon the decision of the council.